rich-s-d/C-Sharp-Cheat-Sheets/README.md

     public abstract void AddGrade(double grade);
 }
 ```
 Inherited classes must provide an implementation of the abstract members in the base class.
-Derived class methods can override abstract and virtual methods.
+Derived class methods must override abstract members and may override virtual members.
 If we make BookBase a NamedObject, we must provide the implementation for the name, in this case a constructor, because NamedObject requires the parameter 'string name' in its constructor.
 ```
 namespace GradeBook
 {